Oil companies wonder if North Africa is really worth it

 “The politics of the Middle East and North Africa have made things more difficult for all companies but American companies are not tied to North Africa,” said John Hamilton, North Africa analyst at Cross-border Information.

-“That’s in contrast to companies to like Repsol (REP.MC), Eni (ENI.MI), Total (TOTF.PA) and even BP (BP.L).
+“That’s in contrast to companies to like Repsol, Eni, Total and even BP.
 For them, these are large deposits on their door step so it makes more sense for them to stick it out.”

-“For ExxonMobil (XOM.N), why bang your head against a brick wall in Libya, spend a fortune on dry wells and deal with the political situation that is so complex?
+“For ExxonMobil, why bang your head against a brick wall in Libya, spend a fortune on dry wells and deal with the political situation that is so complex?
 If you can go elsewhere and get a good return for less political risk then why not?”

 A “TOXIC COCKTAIL”